oir/startle/docs/class-interface.md

   and returns it.

 However, there are some differences too:
-- Because `Config.__init__()` is implicit, argument descriptions are parsed from the class docstring from the section underneath `Attributes`.
+- For dataclasses, because `Config.__init__()` is implicit, argument descriptions are parsed from the class docstring from the section underneath `Attributes`.
-- Similarly, since initializer is implicit, there is no `/` or `*` delimiters, which makes every argument positional as well as option.
+- Similarly, for dataclasses, since initializer is implicit, there is no `/` or `*` delimiters, which makes every argument positional as well as option.
 - Since class docstring documents the config class, and not necessarily the program, it would be somewhat awkward to extract the _brief_ from the class docstring.
 Thus, anything other than the attribute descriptions are ignored.
 Instead, `parse()` takes in a `brief` argument explicitly to define the